 - Collaboration: By using a CMS, you can allow multiple people to edit the content of your site.
 This is a very important feature for managing larger sites, where a group of people need to work together.

 - Templates: CMS templates let you easily create similar looking pages.
 You can replicate your preferred layout and functionality with minimal efforts.

 - Security: CMS tools usually have strong security features and can prevent your site from being easily exploited by hackers.

 - Analytics: Collecting statistics on content performance and effectiveness is essential for a business.
-A CMS makes it very easy to integrate third party analytic tools to your website.
+A CMS makes it very easy to integrate third-party analytic tools into your website.